stooged/PS5-Dongle/README.md

 <br>

-## Uploading to board
+## Uploading the firmware to the dongle

-installation is simple you just use the arduino ide to flash the sketch/firmware to the esp32 board.<br>
+installation is simple you just use the arduino ide to flash the sketch/firmware to the dongle.<br>

 use the following board settings<br>